foxhound87/mobx-react-form/docs/form/form-initialization.md

 ## First Constructor Argument

-The first argument is an object which expects the following properties:
+The first argument represent the fields data with their props.

+Provide an object which expects the following properties:

 ###### Fields Definition
 | Property | Description | Help |